 Old Fashioned Blackberry Cobbler

-Combine flour, salt and Rumford Baking Powder; cut in shortening with a pastry blender until mixture resembles a coarse meal.
-Sprinkle water 1 tablespoon at a time, over surface; stir with a fork until all ingredients are moistened.
-Shape dough into a ball.
-Chill about 1 hour.
+Preheat oven to 450 degrees F. Combine flour, salt, and Rumford Baking Powder; cut in shortening with a pastry blender until mixture resembles a coarse meal.
+Sprinkle water, a tablespoon at a time, over dough mixture and stir with a fork until all ingredients are moistened.
+Divide pastry into 3 equal portions and chill for about 1 hour.

-Roll another portion to 1/8-inch thickness on a lightly floured surface; fit into a 8-inch square baking dish.
+Roll another portion of the dough to 1/8-inch thickness on a lightly floured surface; fit into an 8-inch square baking dish.

-Roll remaining pastry to 1/8-thickness; cut into fourteen (10 inch long and 1/2-inch wide) strips.
+Roll remaining pastry to 1/8-inch thickness; cut into fourteen (10 X 1/2-inch strips).
 Arrange strips in lattice design over blackberries.
 Press ends to seal.
 Trim edges and flute.
-Bake at 450`F for 10 minutes.
-Reduce heat to 350`F and bake 40- 45 minutes or until golden brown.
+Bake for 10 minutes.
+Reduce heat to 350 degrees F., and bake 40 to 45 minutes or until golden brown.